CHÂTEAU LATOUR 2000

 Falstaff

-Dark ruby-garnet color with purple highlights.
+Dark ruby garnet colour with violet reflections.
 Very fine bouquet, floral nuances, pleasant notes of red fruits.
-Full-bodied, very powerful, perfect tannins, delicate notes of fine chocolate, berry jam, wonderfully sweet extract, a wine with enormous potential, everything here is truly in its place, has convincing length, an enormous future, a work of art.
+Full-bodied, very powerful, perfect tannins, delicate notes of fine chocolate, berry jam, wonderfully sweet extract, a wine with enormous potential, everything is really in its place here, has convincing length, an enormous future, a work of art.

 98 / 100